codatio/codat-docs/docs/supplier-enablement/guides/analyze-spend.md

 When you follow the [company creation](/supplier-enablement/guides/manage-relationships#add-a-new-company) flow and click the **Add company** button after filling out the company details, you will see the information request window pop up.
 It is used to onboard your client and request access their financial data.

-Select the **Spend analysis** tickbox to ask your client for accounts payable and supplier information to the level of individual transactions, payment methods, terms, etc. You can also choose to request **Financials**, which include a profit and loss statement and a balance sheet statement enriched with our [categorization](/lending/features/financial-statements-overview#categorized-financial-accounts) feature.
+Select the **Spend analysis** tickbox to ask your client for accounts payable and supplier information to the level of individual transactions, payment methods, terms, etc.

+You can also choose to request **Financials**, which include a profit and loss statement and a balance sheet statement enriched with our [categorization](/lending/features/financial-statements-overview#categorized-financial-accounts) feature.

 ![An image of the Relationship Manager Portal user interface with the request financials window open](/img/supplier-enablement/0064-se-rm-portal-financials-request.png)

 Next, click **Request**.
 This will display an email preview that will be sent to the contact email address you listed for the company.
+The content of the email will differ depending on the information type you selected.
 Click **Request information** to confirm the sending of the email.

 You will see a confirmation message once the email is sent.